top of page

 Understanding the materials your jewellery is made from is the first step in proper care.
 Gold, silver, and gemstones each have unique characteristics that dictate how they should be maintained.

 Gold is a favored material for jewellery, thanks to its durability and resistance to tarnish.
-However, it's not entirely scratch-proof.
+However, it is not entirely scratch-proof.
 For example, 14K gold is less prone to scratching compared to 18K gold because it contains more alloyed metals.

 Silver, in contrast, is more susceptible to tarnishing from exposure to sulfur in the air.
 Studies show that silver can tarnish in 30 days or less, depending on environmental conditions.
 Therefore, regular cleaning is crucial to keep silver jewellery shining.